-Reference the AEP Web SDK or at.js on every page on your site.
+Reference the Experience Platform Web SDK or at.js on every page on your site.
 For example, you can add one of these libraries to your global header.
-Alternatively, consider using Adobe Platform Launch to implement Target.
+Alternatively, consider using tags in Adobe Experience Platform to implement Target.

-The following resources contain detailed information to help you implement the AEP Web SDK or at.js:
+The following resources contain detailed information to help you implement the Experience Platform Web SDK or at.js:

 Each time a visitor requests a page that has been optimized for Target, a request is sent to the targeting system.
 The request helps to determine what content to serve to that visitor.
 This process occurs in real time.
 Every time a page is loaded, a request for the content is made and fulfilled by the system.
 The content is governed by the rules of marketer-controlled activities and experiences and is targeted to the individual site visitor.
 Content is served that each site visitor is most likely to respond to, interact with, or ultimately purchase.
 Personalized content helps maximize response rates, acquisition rates, and revenue.

 In Target, each element on the page is part of a single experience for the entire page.
 Each experience can include multiple elements on the page.

 The content that is displayed to visitors depends on the type of activity you create: